 Emily earned her PhD in physical chemistry and materials science from the University of North Carolina in Chapel Hill.
 She began editing scientific research papers through various editing companies, and branched out from chemistry into various fields, including business and marketing, engineering, environmental science, and more.
 Papers she edited are now published in journals such as the Journal of Materials Research and Technology, Applied Surface Science, the Journal of Chemistry, Atmospheric Environment, Electrochimica Acta, Marine Structures, Polymer Journal, the Scandinavian Journal of Surgery, Polar Geography, the Journal of Industrial Ecology, Almatourism: Journal of Tourism, Culture and Territorial Development, the Scandinavian Journal of Management, Biomacromolecules, Public Management Review, Engineering Applications of Artificial Intelligence, Applied Ergonomics, the Journal of Manufacturing Technology Management, Medical Devices, the International Journal of Sports Science and Coaching, and the International Journal of Productivity and Quality Management.
 Emily also copyedits articles to be published in Nature Publishing Group journals.

-Emily has edited book-length research reports for clients including the Department of Engineering and Physical Science at the National Academy of Sciences and the WateReuse Research Foundation.
-She works with the College Board, writing science passages for tests.
+Emily has edited book-length research reports for clients including the National Academies of Science, Engineering, and Medicine and the WateReuse Research Foundation.
+She has worked with the College Board to write science passages for tests.
 She regularly proofreads articles from American Scientist magazine.

 Emily is an author as well as an editor.
 She wrote Bread Science after working for years in a bread bakery.
 Her second book, Somewhere and Nowhere, is a memoir of a cross-country bicycling trip.
 She has written four fiction manuscripts and has begun exploring options to publish them.
 She has enjoyed editing fiction in classes and for a few clients, and hopes to build her fiction-editing portfolio.